Dannlgn/Quality-of-life/README.md

 ## Usage

-Just go the <a href="https://quality-of-life-cityapp.netlify.app" target="_blank">website</a> and search for a city of your interest!
+Just go to the <a href="https://quality-of-life-cityapp.netlify.app" target="_blank">website</a> and search for a city of your interest!
 <br>
 <br>
 Note: Cities can only be found if the request is in english.